Jules Radich

-Jules Vincent Radich (born 1954) is a New Zealand politician who served as the 59th mayor of Dunedin from 2022 to 2025.
-He is also an incumbent councillor on the Dunedin City Council, having served since 2019.
-Radich also serves as deputy Chair of Infrastructure and sits as a member on the Saddle Hill Community Board.
+Jules Vincent Radich (19 January 1954 – 4 January 2026) was a New Zealand politician.
+He served as the 59th mayor of Dunedin from 2022 to 2025.

 Early life and education

-Radich claims Scottish, Māori, Irish and Croatian ancestry.

-Radich was born in Mataura, before moving to Dunedin to study a Bachelor of Science at the University of Otago.
-He taught science and physics.
+Radich was born in Mataura on 19 January 1954.
+He claimed Scottish, Māori, Irish and Croatian ancestry.
+Radich moved to Dunedin to study for a Bachelor of Science at the University of Otago.
+He taught science and physics at Tamatea High School, Napier.

 Business career

 Radich started Uptown Motorcycles in Dunedin, and after 20 years, sold the company.
-Radich is a company director for Action Coach Otago and has been a business coach for 14 years.
+Radich was a manager and director of the Golden Centre Mall and was a company director for Action Coach Otago and was a business coach for 14 years.

-First and second terms, 2019-2025
+He was a founding member of Orokonui Ecosanctuary.
+He was also a member of the Dunedin Art Society, Wine & Food Society, Investors Club, Underwater Hockey Club, Otago Motorcycle Club and Forest & Bird.

+Local government career

+First term, 2019–2022

+Radich contested the 2019 Dunedin mayoral election and also ran for a position on the city council.
+While he was unsuccessful in the mayoralty, he was elected as a councillor.
+Radich presented pro-business views on the council, in contrast to the Green Party-aligned mayor Aaron Hawkins.
+In his first term, he was appointed deputy chair of the infrastructure services committee.

+Before and following his election as a councillor, Radich advocated for the reinstatement of wooden groynes at St Clair Beach, which had been removed by storm activity in the 2010s.
+On 10 December 2019, the council agreed with a motion proposed by Radich to request a staff report on assessing options for reinstating the existing timber groyne.
+In 2020, a vote to consult the community on reinstating the groyne was lost.

-2022 mayoral election and accession
+2022 mayoral election

 Radich served his first term as a councillor on the Dunedin City Council (DCC) between 2019 and 2022.
 During the 2022 Dunedin mayoral election, he stood as a mayoral candidate on the Team Dunedin electoral ticket.
 During the election, Radich campaigned on reducing debt levels and restoring local confidence.
 On 8 October 2022, Radich defeated incumbent Mayor of Dunedin Aaron Hawkins.

+Mayor of Dunedin, 2022–2025

 Following his election as mayor, Radich confirmed several policy positions including launching a review of the George Street revamp, retaining the city's one-way traffic system and investing in infrastructure to deal with stormwater inundation.